 Fill Out the FAFSA and Check Your Deadlines

 Many states and colleges have earlier deadlines for applying for state and institutional financial aid.
-The deadline for 2016-17 for Florida was May 15, 2016.
-Applications for state and institutional financial aid for award year 2017-18 will start being processed as of January 1, 2017.
+The deadline for 2020- 2021 for Florida is May 15, 2020.
+Applications for state and institutional financial aid for award year 2020- 2021 will start being processed as of October 1, 2019.

-Because of the variation in state and college deadlines, it is highly recommended that you fill out the FAFSA as soon as you can after January 1 to ensure that you do not miss out on available aid.
+Because of the variation in state and college deadlines, it is highly recommended that you fill out the FAFSA as soon as you can after October 1 to ensure that you do not miss out on available aid.
 One thing to consider, however, is that the FAFSA asks for your tax return information for the current year.
 Often, this information might not be available until the end of January, at the earliest.
-Keeping this in mind, you may choose to either wait until you or your family files income taxes for the year or complete your FAFSA using estimates derived from the previous year’s tax returns and other documentation.
-If you do this, you will need to return later and correct any discrepancies between the estimated values and the current year’s tax returns.
-Remember, any corrections or updates must be submitted by midnight Central Time, September 23, 2017.
+Keeping this in mind, you may choose to either wait until you or your family files income taxes for the year or complete your FAFSA using estimates derived from the previous year's tax returns and other documentation.
+If you do this, you will need to return later and correct any discrepancies between the estimated values and the current year's tax returns.

 The fastest way to apply is electronically, but the application form can also be downloaded, printed and mailed in.
 Hard copies of the form are available at many high schools and colleges, or can be obtained by calling 1-800-4-FED-AID (1-800-433-3243).